rdkcentral/firebolt-certification-app/README.md

   - Sets the the url to use for a PubSub server.
 - registerprovider:
   - When `registerProvider = false`, then certification app will not register for userInterest provider.
+- globalSLA:
+  - When `globalSLA = <expected time in milliseconds>`, the value is taken as source of truth to validate actual API execution time of each APIs.
+- sla-validation:
+  - When `sla-validation = true`, then API execution time of each API is compared against maximum expected api execution time passed via intent parameter `globalSLA`.
+If no `globalSLA` is passed to FCA, sla-validation is skipped and testcase fails showing appropriate error message.

 ## Supported PubSub Handlers